-Persons receiving maintenance while on Disability Allowance may allow up to $\in$ 95.23 of maintenance against rent or mortgage costs, with half the remaining amount assessed as means on a euro-for-euro basis.
+Persons receiving maintenance while on Disability Allowance may be allowed up to €95.23 of maintenance against rent or mortgage costs, with half the remaining amount assessed as means on a euro-for-euro basis.
 Proof of rent/mortgage payments is required.